 If you choose to, you can attempt to clean it with a wire brush and reuse it if the spark plug is in good condition and not very dark in color.

 Low Engine Oil Level on Your Zero Turn Lawn Mower

 When your zero turn doesn’t have enough engine oil in the crankcase, the engine will experience a loss of power.
 The lack of lubrication from not having enough oil causes increased friction.

 This friction builds heat and causes the engine to get extremely hot and suffer from power loss.

 If a low engine level isn’t caught quickly, the increased heat will cause internal engine parts to melt.
 This can result in a significant engine repair bill or possibly an engine replacement.

 Routinely check your engine oil level before each mowing.
-This doesn’t take too much time and can help you catch oil leaks or an engine problem early.
+This doesn’t take too much time and can help you catch oil leaks or engine problems early.
 Always run the correct amount of oil in your engine.
 Not doing so can cause running and overheating problems.

 Too Much Engine Oil Causes a Zero Turn Mower to Lose Power

-Continuing to run your zero turn with too much oil can cause seal damage, the engine to hydrolock, and a bent piston rod.
-Correct and engine with too much oil by removing a little oil.
-You can do this by using an oil evacuator, the drain plug or even a turkey baster.
+Continuing to run your zero-turn with too much oil can cause seal damage, the engine to hydrolock, and a bent piston rod.
+Correct an engine with too much oil by removing a little oil.
+You can do this by using an oil evacuator, the drain plug, or even a turkey baster.

 Zero Turn Engine Air Circulation is Blocked